 First, We Make an Assessment:

-To provide in-depth information regarding cognitive, behavioral and social-emotional function in order to establish the diagnosis and develop a treatment plan.
+To provide in-depth information regarding cognitive, behavioral and social-emotional function in order to establish the diagnosis and develop a plan.
 To conduct psychological evaluations, psycho-educational testing, neurological testing and comprehensive clinical evaluations.

 Clients receive individual and family therapy, as well as psycho-educational groups including dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), mindfulness, applied behavior analysis (ABA).
 We offer DBT parenting support, psychological testing, assessment, and referral services.
 Additionally, clients engage in experiential groups such as art, psychodrama, gardening and yoga therapies.